KacieAhmed/Alchemy-TakeHome/README.md

   ```

  * After running this command, you should see two new files.
 One called 'node_modules', and one called	'package-lock.json'
-  ## Step 4: Create a Javascript file.
+  ## Step 4: Open your IDE and create a JavaScript file.